hsmalley/velvet-chains-ttrpg/src/content/docs/factions/faction-knotless-guild.md

 arc: "Spindle Belt"
 alignment: "Chaotic Neutral"
 safeword: fiction
+publish: true
 tags:
   - faction
   - spindle-belt
   - velvet-chains
 ---

-# ⚙️ The Knotless Guild ✨⛓️🔥
-*"To be bound is to be beholden.
+> *"To be bound is to be beholden.
 Cut the cords, and breathe."*

 ---

 ## 🧭 𝘖𝘳𝘪𝘨𝘪𝘯 & 𝘐𝘥𝘦𝘰𝘭𝘰𝘨𝘺

 Born from the trauma of a collapsed empathy bridge, the Knotless began as a philosophical response to grief.
 When the *Seventh Bond* snapped and hundreds suffocated tethered together, a survivor named **Emera Quinn** declared that dependency was the true vacuum.
 From her teachings rose the Knotless Guild — a federation of free-floaters who believe all attachments, emotional or material, weaken autonomy.